-If you only need infrequent access to the Internet then pay as you go mobile broadband might be an option for you.
+If you only need infrequent access to the Internet then pay as you go Internet might be the option for you.

-Most Mobile phone companies offer contacts and pay as you go deals with Internet access over 3G/4G mobile networks..
+Most Mobile phone companies offer contacts and pay as you go deals with Internet access over 3G and 4G mobile networks.

-To use Pay as you go broadband on your laptop you will need a SIM card, and a laptop /tablet that has built in 3G/4G networking (e.g. Google Nexus 7) or you ca:
+To use Pay as you go broadband on your laptop you will need a SIM card from a mobile phone operator and a data plan.

-Most dongles that you buy are locked to a network, and so you should first decide on the network operator based on your location and the reception in that area.
+Therefore you should first decide on the network operator based on your location or intended location, and the reception in that area.

-Dongles that you buy usually have the SIM card already installed and pre loaded with an allowance.
+Dongles that you buy usually have the SIM card already installed and pre-loaded with a usage allowance.

 Here is a sample of a customer review from Amazon of the Three Mobile Huawei E353U Prepay 1GB.

-MI-Fi Hubs are relatively new and allow you not only to connect any Wi-Fi device to the 3G/4G network but also to share the connection.
+MI-Fi Hubs are relatively new, and allow you to connect any Wi-Fi device to the 3G/4G network,and also to share the connection.

 Also check on the charges, as they tend to be higher than when used in your own country.